sammyhenningsson/shaf/README.md

 The database connection is configure in the ruby file `$PROJECT_ROOT/config/database.rb`.
 By default the test and development environments are running an sqlite3 DB.

 ## Testing
 Shaf helps you create `MiniTest::Spec`s for serializers and integration.
+Specs inheriting from `Shaf::Spec::Base` has a few helper methods, e.g. `::let!`, and are always executed inside a transaction that gets rolled back after each test.
+System, Integration and Serializer specs inherits `Shaf::Spec::Base`.

+#### System specs
+System specs are created by passing keyword argument `type: :system` to `describe`, such as `describe "Posts", type: :system do; end`.

 #### Serializer specs
 The description for a Serializer spec MUST end with 'Serializer', such as `describe PostSerializer do; end`.
 This will make the spec include `Shaf::Spec::PayloadUtils`, which adds some utility methods.
 The method `set_payload(payload)` may be used for specifying a payload that should be tested.
 After setting a payload, it is possible to use the following methods that will extract values from the payload passed to `set_payload`: